 Holding on to a failing trade

-There is only one thing to do – get out!
+There is only one thing to do with a failing trade – get out!
 You can't win 'em all.
 As a reminder, a big and costly loser usually starts off as a small one.
-Generally, if you are out more than one point, you are in real trouble.
+Without a proper protective stop loss order, a trader’s account is at risk.

 Short-selling a stock without proper caution

-If someone tells you to short a stock, don't act on it on just their say so!
+If someone tells you to short a stock, don't act on it on just on their say so!
 Instead, observe the stock and see what you can learn.
 There is no such thing as a Hot Tip.

 Trading in a situation where you cannot concentrate